ysyk2021/the-power-of-imagination-unleashing-creative-potential-and-driving-change/src/chapter-1-2.md

-Chapter X: Overview of the Contents and Structure of the Book
+Overview of the Contents and Structure of the Book
 =============================================================

 In this introductory chapter, we will provide an overview of the contents and structure of "The Power of Imagination: Unleashing Creative Potential and Driving Change".
 This chapter will guide readers through the book, outlining its key sections and the information they can expect to find.